 Step Motor Basics

-You can read our famous Step Motor Basics Guide all on one page here or skip to any chapter by clicking the links in the drop down menu to the left.
+You can read our famous Stepper Motor Basics Guide all on one page here or skip to any chapter by clicking the links in the drop-down menu to the right.

 Anytime there are turns of wire surrounding a magnetic material such as the iron in the motor’s stator, it will have an electrical property called inductance.
 Inductance describes the energy stored in a magnetic field anytime current passes through this coil of wire.